Snip3R69/cname-checker/README.md

 # CNAME Checker
 Hey there!
-This little Python script is here to help you check the CNAME record for a list of subdomains.
+This Python script is here to help you check the CNAME record for a list of subdomains.
 It uses the `dnspython` library to do its magic.

 ## Usage
 To use the script, run the following command in your terminal or command prompt: